 - Squarespace can help with any issues with your domain directly.

-Note: If you see a message that says "This domain is already connected to another Squarespace site," check any other Squarespace sites you manage to determine where the domain is connected.
+Note: If you see a message that says "This domain is already connected to another Squarespace site," check your other Squarespace sites to find where the domain is connected.
 Then disconnect it from that site.
-For help logging into the correct site, visit Managing multiple sites.

-A new panel will open with the records you need to create in your Enom account so your domain connects to Squarespace.
+- A new panel will open with the records to create in your Enom account.
 Keep this panel open for your reference.